arthur-georget/TicTacToe/README.md

 [0,1,2],[3,4,5],[6,7,8],[0,3,6],[1,4,7],[2,5,8],[0,4,8],[6,4,2]
 Then the list is displayed updated.
 If one of the player is victorious, a victory message is displayed in the console.
-If no player is victorious, a message ask the players to continue.
+If no player is victorious, the game continues.
 If there's not empty cell anymore and no victory sequence is detected
 then the game is draw.
+After a draw or a victory, the user is asked if he wants to play again.
+When playing in single user mode, an ai function plays instead of the second player.
+Its intelligence grow game after game and its taunts evolves depending on its strength.

 # Variables:
    game: bool (Define if a game is on)
+   play_again: bool (Define if the whole game sequence is on or not)
+   game_count: int (Count games played)
+   p1_win_count: int (Count Player 1 victories)
+   p2_win_count: int (Count Player 2 victories)
+   single_player: bool (Define if the game is in single or multiplayer mode)
    player_1: bool (Define which player has to play)
    game_state: string (Define who won or if it's draw)
    board: list[string] (Store game information, occupied and free cells)
    o_indexes: list[string] (Store player 1 occupied cells indexes)
    x_indexes: list[string] (Store player 2 occupied cells indexes)
+   ai_taunts: tuple(string) (Store all standard ai taunts)
+   ai_taunts_lvl_1: tuple(string) (Store all ai taunts displayed when force == 1)
+   ai_taunts_lvl_2: tuple(string) (Store all ai taunts displayed when force == 2)
+   ai_taunts_lvl_3: tuple(string) (Store all ai taunts displayed when force == 3)

 # Functions:
    display_board(board): Display the game matrix in user's console
    check_board(board) -> String: Check if a victorious sequence is detected in the game matrix
                                              and return a string.
-"The 1st player won the game!"
-                                                                  "The 2nd player won the game!"
-                                                                  "Draw!"
+"O"
+                                                                  "X"
+                                                                  "NO_WINNER_YET"
+                                                                  "DRAW"
    ia(board,signe,force): Return a board index depending on its sign and strength